ApolloAuto/apollo/docs/08_Planning/planning_and_control_simulation.md

 5. Select the required scenario to complete the scenario Set Adding.
 ![Diagram](./images/add_scenario_set.png)
 ### Step 2 Install the Dreamview Plug-in
-1. Click **Persional Information** in the upper right corner on Apollo Studio.
+1. Click **Personal Information** in the upper right corner on Apollo Studio.
 ![Diagram](./images/user_info.png)
 2. Choose **Service Rights** > **Simulation**.
 3. Click **Generate** in the **Plugin Installation** to generate the Dreamview plug-in.